imatge-upc/activitynet-2016-cvprw/README.md

 ![Network Pipeline][network-pipeline]

+To reproduce all the process of the pipeline, there is a [detailed guide](https://github.com/imatge-upc/activitynet-2016-cvprw/blob/master/misc/step_by_step_guide.md) about how to reproduce all the steps with the scripts provided.

 ## Related work

 * Tran, D., Bourdev, L., Fergus, R., Torresani, L., & Paluri, M. (2015, December).
 Learning spatiotemporal features with 3d convolutional networks.
 In 2015 IEEE International Conference on Computer Vision (ICCV) (pp. 4489-4497).
 IEEE. [[paper](http://arxiv.org/pdf/1412.0767.pdf)] [[code](https://github.com/facebook/C3D)]